naman2304/notes/ddia.md

 * The application is free to ignore certain potential error scenarios and concurrency issues, because DB takes care of them (_safety guarantees_).
 For example, if a transaction fails, the application can safely retry and don't have to worry about partial failures
 * Not all applications actually need transaction, because it comes at a cost.
 * Wrong belief: transactions means reduced scalability, so any large application has to abandon transaction to achieve performance and high availability.
 Not entirely true!
+* Non relational DBs scale because records are independent, so they can scale horizontaly.
+If in relational DBs we can prevent distributed transactions and joins across partitions by sharding data smartly, then relational DBs are scalable too.

 #### ACID